 The UK Safer Internet Centre has put together this report, entitled: How young people are managing reliability and misleading content online.

 Videos of Definitions

 Please visit https://parentsafe.lgfl.net/ for great resources and support around online safety at home.

 Roblox is really popular with our pupils but we have had some children concerned about content they have seen via the game.
 Please watch this video about keeping your child safe when using Roblox.

-Whenever using the internet, children will discuss ways to stay safe online and how to use the internet respectfully.
+We believe that technology can bring so many varied benefits to children's lives and is a brilliant source of information and entertainment.
+However, all online activity carries risks, so we want to ensure our children know how to stay safe online.
+Our school takes online safety very seriously, and whenever children are using the internet, we will discuss ways to stay safe and use the internet respectfully.
 This is complemented by online safety afternoons every term which the whole school takes part in.

 The key messages we give the children are: